 This programme provides:

-- Practical skills and tools for the adoption and spread of innovative approaches; skills development; and action learning workshops
+- practical skills and tools for the adoption and spread of innovative approaches, techniques and pathway redesign

-- Regular group coaching to support learning and reflection on how to spread innovations
+- tailored coaching to support learning and reflection on how to enable uptake and spread of innovation

 What is the commitment?